DankMemer/sniper/README.md

 # Sniper

-> An easy to run simple bot that lets you snipe messages in your Discord server.
+> An easy to run simple bot that lets you snipe and editsnipe messages in your Discord server.

 ## Setup